Admission to Stockton does not guarantee eligibility for initial certification in

 The following standards will apply to all students in the Teacher Education Program.

-- Once admitted into the Teacher Education Program, a student may not register for a course in the Professional Education Requirements more than 2 times (Introductory, Intermediate, or Student Teaching).
+- Once admitted into the Teacher Education Program, a student may not register for a course in the Professional Education Requirements more than 2 times (Clinical Experience, Clinical Practice I, Clinical Practice II, Final Clinical Practice).

-- Students in the Introductory or Intermediate semester must maintain a cumulative GPA of 3.0 or higher GPA to continue in the program.
+- Students in the Fieldwork semesters must maintain a cumulative GPA of 3.0 or higher GPA to continue in the program.
 More detailed information is available on the "Forms and Handbooks" page.

 The first step for all students seeking teacher certification at Stockton is to attend a Teacher Information Session that explains requirements, policies, and procedures of the Program.
 Sessions are generally held in conjunction with Admissions Open House and "A Day in the Life" events.